byuccl/rowhammer-tester/README.md

 The aim of this project is to provide a platform for testing the [DRAM "Row Hammer" vulnerability](https://users.ece.cmu.edu/~yoonguk/papers/kim-isca14.pdf).

+This was forked by Brigham Young University Configurable Computing Lab.
+The purpose of it is to recreate the rowhammer experiments done by the lab

 The repository includes:

 * `rowhammer_tester/` - Core part of the project, a Python module including: